Honey Uses

 Many people firmly believe that a tablespoon of local raw honey a day helps protect you from the severity of seasonal allergies.

 Though researchers are yet to support this claim – don’t try to tell that to the thousands of folks that believe local raw honey helps their allergy symptoms.
+You may even give some honey to your dog to aid with allergies – but check with your vet first!

-Treat Burns
+Treat Minor Burns & Wounds

+Honey has been used as a treatment for minor burns for thousands of years.
 Lightly apply to a minor burn and cover with a bandage.
 For ease of use, make your own honey burn salve with aloe.

-This tasty homemade remedy for cough relief won’t cure you but it will ease your symptoms.
+This tasty homemade honey remedy for cough relief won’t cure you but it will ease your symptoms.
 Another good idea during cold season is to pair it with lemon juice.

 If you enjoy making natural products – try making homemade cough drops.
 They provide some symptom relief and you can pronounce every ingredient in the recipe.